meteordust: (Default)

 (If I had a nickel for every time a show I love got disappeared from streaming, I'd have two nickels - which isn't a lot, but I feel like there'll be more nickels coming my way in the future.)

-May.
-24th, 2023 10:33 pm"[Warwick Davis] always tells us to take in every moment and appreciate all of the little things. ...
+"[Warwick Davis] always tells us to take in every moment and appreciate all of the little things. ...
 He always reminds us that everything can go by in a flash.
 So to appreciate and love every moment of every day with each other." - Erin Kellyman, Willow: Behind the Magic

 Just six months ago, the Willow TV series - which I love - premiered on Disney Plus.